 The adoption of eco-friendly packaging materials is driven by technological advancements, consumer preferences, and regulatory pressures.
 Key trends include:

-- Plant-Based Innovations: Plant-Based materials derived from algae, seaweed, and agricultural waste are gaining traction for their biodegradability and renewable nature.
+- Plant-Based Innovations: Plant-based materials derived from algae, seaweed, and agricultural waste are gaining traction for their biodegradability and renewable nature.

 - Smart Packaging: Integration of sensors and QR codes into sustainable materials enhances product tracking and consumer engagement.